 Annual National Campus Crime and Security Survey.
-As required by Section 485 (a) and (f) of the Higher Education Act, the Director of Human Resources reports ECC crime statistics for each calendar year online to the National Campus Crime and Security Survey during the annual collection period of August 22 to October 15.
-The public may access the results of the survey online at http://www.ope.gov/security.
+As required by Section 485 (a) and (f) of the Higher Education Act, the Director of Human Resources reports ECC crime statistics for each calendar year online to the National Campus Crime and Security Survey during the annual collection period.
+The public may access the results of the survey online at https://ope.ed.gov/campussafety.